nf-core/sarek/docs/output.md

 **Output directory: `{outdir}/preprocessing/<sample>/fastp/`**

 - `<sample>_<lane>_{1,2}.fastp.fastq.gz>`
-  - Bgzipped `fastq` file
+  - Bgzipped FastQ file

-#### Split fastq files
+#### Split FastQ files

-[FastP](https://github.com/OpenGene/fastp) supports splitting of one `fastq` file into multiple files allowing parallel alignment of sharded `fastq` file.
+[FastP](https://github.com/OpenGene/fastp) supports splitting of one FastQ file into multiple files allowing parallel alignment of sharded FastQ file.
 To enable splitting, the number of reads per output can be specified.
 For more information, take a look into the parameter `--split_fastq`in the parameter docs .

 These files are intermediate and by default not kept in the final files delivered to users.
 Set `--save_split` to enable publishing of these files to:

 **Output directory: `{outdir}/preprocessing/<sample>/fastp/`**

 - `<sample_lane_{1,2}.fastp.fastq.gz>`
-  - Bgzipped `fastq` file
+  - Bgzipped FastQ file

 ### Map to Reference

 #### BWA

 [BWA](https://github.com/lh3/bwa) is a software package for mapping low-divergent sequences against a large reference genome.
-The aligned reads are then `coordinate` sorted (or `name` sorted if `MarkDuplicatesSpark` is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html).
+The aligned reads are then coordinate-sorted (or name-sorted if [`GATK MarkDuplicatesSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358833264411-MarkDuplicatesSpark) is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html).

 These files are intermediate and by default not kept in the final files delivered to users.
 Set `--save_bam_mapped` to enable publishing.

 #### BWA-mem2

-[BWA-mem2](https://github.com/bwa-mem2/bwa-mem2) is a software package for mapping low-divergent sequences against a large reference genome.The aligned reads are then `coordinate` sorted (or `name` sorted if `MarkDuplicatesSpark` is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html).
+[BWA-mem2](https://github.com/bwa-mem2/bwa-mem2) is a software package for mapping low-divergent sequences against a large reference genome.The aligned reads are then coordinate-sorted (or name-sorted if [`GATK MarkDuplicatesSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358833264411-MarkDuplicatesSpark) is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html).

 These files are intermediate and by default not kept in the final files delivered to users.
 Set `--save_bam_mapped` to enable publishing.

 #### DragMap

 [DragMap](https://github.com/Illumina/dragmap) is an open-source software implementation of the DRAGEN mapper, which the Illumina team created so that we would have an open-source way to produce the same results as their proprietary DRAGEN hardware.
-The aligned reads are then `coordinate` sorted (or `name` sorted if `MarkDuplicatesSpark` is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html).
+The aligned reads are then coordinate-sorted (or name-sorted if [`GATK MarkDuplicatesSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358833264411-MarkDuplicatesSpark) is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html).

 These files are intermediate and by default not kept in the final files delivered to users.
 Set `--save_bam_mapped` to enable publishing.